No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 And I honestly have not yet decided who I'm voting for.

-I am.
+Yes, I am.

-I I wouldn't say I'm between them.
+I wouldn't say I'm between them.

-How can I say this?
+I think, well, how can I say this?

-In terms of like policies between the two of them, um do you lean one way or another?
+In terms of like policies between the two of them, do you lean one way or another?

 Well, as I said, I haven't decided.

-I mean, you all you asked her, like, do you lean toward one way?
+I mean, you all, you asked her, like, do you lean toward one way?

-She was like, Are you dumb?
+She was like, are you dumb?

 I just told you I haven't decided, which is a completely different question.

-Like you could still lean toward one.
+Like, you could still lean toward one, but I'll be okay.

 But anyway, she seemed nice too.

-Uh not really, but a little bit.
+Not really, but a little bit.

-And she's utterly not, you know, she's just so pliable, she's such a tool for establishment power.
+She's such a tool for establishment power.

-Like she's just uh a fraud.
+Like she's just a fraud.

 She's like a tool of the Democratic Party.